 Available Assistive Devices and Technology

-Assistive radio frequency (R.F.) listening devices are available from the guest service desk beginning 30 minutes before all performances and screenings in the historic main auditorium.
-Anyone with or without a hearing aid or cochlear implant may use the equipment from any seat in these venues.
+Assistive radio frequency (R.F.) listening devices are available from the Michigan Theater’s Guest Service desk beginning 30 minutes before all performances and screenings in the Main Auditorium.
+Anyone with or without a hearing aid or cochlear implant may use the device from any seat in the Main.
 A major credit card or driver’s license is needed as a security deposit.

 Patrons who cannot or do not wish to transfer from their wheelchairs to theater seats should request wheelchair seating locations when ordering tickets for events with reserved seating.
 All accessible seats are marked on the seating charts.
 For general admission events, all seats are available on a first come, first served basis – with those in wheelchairs or scooters having the priority to accessible seats.

 The wheelchair accessible sections allow for up to two companions per wheelchair.
-If your party consists of four or more people, the box office manager will seat your party as close together as possible, without guarantee you will all be together.
+If your party consists of four or more people, the box office manager will seat your party as close together as possible but we cannot guarantee that your party will sit together.

-The following section is always reserved for wheelchairs and scooters:
+The following sections in the Main Auditorium are always reserved for wheelchairs and scooters:

 Main Floor Right Row AAA Seats 2, 4, 6, 8, 10, and 12

 Main Floor Left Section Row AAA Seats 1, 3, 5, 7, 9, and 13

 Main Floor Center Section Row AAA Seats 101, 102, 103, 104, 105, 106, 107, 108, 109, and 110.

 Accessible seating spaces are also available in the Michigan Theater’s Screening Room and all four theaters at the State Theatre on a first-come, first-served basis.